 Photos and Artifacts

-USHMM CAPTION: A convoy of Swedish Red Cross white buses, which are being used to evacuate concentration camp prisoners and transport them to Sweden, are lined up on a road.
-Date: 1945
+A convoy of Swedish Red Cross buses, used to evacuate concentration camp prisoners and transport them to Sweden, 1945.
+Credit: United States Holocaust Memorial Museum, courtesy of Eric Saul.

 Norwegian refugees outside their barracks, undergoing military training in Sweden.
-The Norwegian resistance to the occupation of Norway by Nazi Germany began after Operation Weserbung in 1940 and ended in 1945.
-In 1942, the Norwegian government, in cooperation with the Swedish authorities, began the training of 8-9,000 younger Norwegian refugees in Sweden to police departments.
-These police forces are intended to take over the police service and maintain peace and order in the liberated areas of Norway.
+The Norwegian resistance to the occupation of Norway by Nazi Germany began after Operation Weserübung in 1940 and ended in 1945.
+In 1942, the Norwegian government, in cooperation with the Swedish authorities, began training 8-9,000 younger Norwegian refugees for the purpose of taking over the police service and maintaining peace and order in the liberated areas of Norway.
+Credit: Riksarkivet (National Archives of Norway), via Flickr.

 Arne Brun Lie was born in Oslo, Norway, in 1925.
 He had a sheltered middle-class upbringing in a suburb near Oslo, where his father worked as a master tanner.
 Arne’s first love was sailing, and he spent happy summers in the Sea Scouts, steadily honing his skills.
 He became an expert sailor and, thanks to his father, he also learned how to build boats from scratch.